nhsconnect/integration-adaptors/nhais-adaptor/README.md

 `pipenv run tests` to run all the tests

 ### Test the adaptor
-#### To test outgoing transfer.
-Takes a fhir payload and generates an edifact message.

 - `pipenv run outgoing`
 Select the GP outbox and fhir payload file.
 An edifact interchange file will be